GetPageSpeed/nginx-extras-docs/docs/lua/upload.md

 To use this Lua library with NGINX, ensure that [nginx-module-lua](../modules/lua.md) is installed.

-This document describes lua-resty-upload [v0.10](https://github.com/openresty/lua-resty-upload/releases/tag/v0.10){target=_blank} released on Nov 04 2016.
+This document describes lua-resty-upload [v0.11](https://github.com/openresty/lua-resty-upload/releases/tag/v0.11){target=_blank} released on Jan 19 2023.

 <hr />